RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 # Technical overview

 The IDS toolkit is a simple javascript module that can be integrated into any website.
-When the module is loaded on a webpage, a process-page can be initiated by calling the global `_ids_init_` function, with the url of the process-page description file as argument.
+When the module is loaded on a webpage, a process-page can be initiated by calling the global `__init_toolkit__` function, with the url of the process-page description file as argument.

 The Process-Page is a json file that describes the process-page.
 It links (or includes) the process, which describe the